The Mt. Whitney Permit Process

 Here are your options if you are looking to hike the 22 miles round trip from Whitney Portal, Lone Pine.

 Apply for the lottery which opens February 1st.
-Lottery results are announced on March 24th.
+Lottery results are announced on March 24th. **2019 edit: Lottery applications will be open Feb 22nd to March 15th.

 If you don’t get a permit through the lottery, next on April 1st, whatever wasn’t taken from the lottery goes on sale.